UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/dto/response/KFConnectorDeploymentInfoResponseDTO.rst

 KFConnectorDeploymentInfoResponseDTO
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:constructor:: public KFConnectorDeploymentInfoResponseDTO(KFConnectorDeploymentInfo kfConnectorDeploymentInfo)
+.. java:constructor:: public KFConnectorDeploymentInfoResponseDTO(MicoServiceDeploymentInfo kfConnectorDeploymentInfo)
    :outertype: KFConnectorDeploymentInfoResponseDTO

-   Creates an instance of \ ``KFConnectorDeploymentInfoResponseDTO``\  based on a \ ``KFConnectorDeploymentInfo``\ .
+   Creates an instance of \ ``KFConnectorDeploymentInfoResponseDTO``\  based on a \ ``MicoServiceDeploymentInfo``\ .

-   :param kfConnectorDeploymentInfo: the \ :java:ref:`KFConnectorDeploymentInfo`\ .
+   :param kfConnectorDeploymentInfo: the \ :java:ref:`MicoServiceDeploymentInfo`\ .